 Maya Hayashi, the Education Specialist at the Wing Luke Museum, spoke about her family’s Japanese American traditions and her work in developing the curriculum.

 Doan Nguyen, a 2nd generation Vietnamese American and the Senior Tour Manager at the Wing Luke Museum, lead the virtual tour through the museum’s onsite historic spaces.

 This was a two-part program and the sessions were on Wednesday, January 27, 2021, from 4:00 to 6:00 PM and Wednesday, February 3, 2021 from 4:00 to 6:00 PM.
 Both sessions were mandatory.

-- 4 WA OSPI clock hours to participants that attend both sessions.
+- 4 WA OSPI clock hours were offered to participants that attend both sessions.